rohithsh/Fraunhofer-Programming-Challenge/README.md

 # Train-Test Split & Cross Validation:

 * A train-test ratio of 70:30 is used for evaluating the model.
 * A 10-fold cross validation is performed on the model.
-During each iteration, the minority class in trained data is over sampled using SMOTE.
+During each iteration, the minority class in training data is over sampled using SMOTE.

 # Modelling &  Hyper Parameter Tuning